Aṅguttara Nikāya

 AN9.3 — Meghiyasutta

 Venerable Meghiya, while attending on the Tathagata, wants to go off and meditate in a forest alone.
 The Tathagata discourages him, but he goes anyway.
-When his meditation doesn’t go well, he returns chastened to the Tathagata, who teaches him about the benefits of good companions and other fundamentals of a balanced spiritual practice.
+When his practice doesn’t go well, he returns chastened to the Tathagata, who teaches him about the benefits of good companions and other fundamentals of a balanced spiritual practice.

 AN9.20 — Velāmasutta